 Too often proper monitoring is overlooked as a part of critical infrastructure.
 Service such as Pingdom and the like are not able to tell you what is going on with the specifics of your server, they are only able to tell you if it's responding or not.
 While useful this information is extremely lacking, it doesn't allow an administrator to take preventative action to prevent an outage in the first place.

 Full server monitoring involves installing some software on your server that reports back to a central server with the health status of the various parts of your system.
-These checks range from basic checks such as hard disk space usage, low ram, and service outages such as MySQL, Apache or PHP, right though to comprehensive checks of network usage, database performance and hardware health.
+These checks range from basic checks such as hard disk space usage, low ram, and service outages such as MySQL, Apache, or PHP, right through to comprehensive checks of network usage, database performance, and hardware health.

 Contact us today to see what we can do for you.